davidysoards/soards-me-blog/src/site/posts/easy-headless-wordpress-with-nuxt-netlify-part-iii/index.md

 ---
-title: Easy Headless Wordpress with Nuxt & Netlify part III
+title: Easy Headless Wordpress with Nuxt & Netlify III
+subtitle: Deploying on Netlify
 description: Deploying with Netlify and adding a build hook to our CMS
 date: 2020-09-16T21:50:30.483Z
 mainImage: wp-nuxt-netlify.png